401-Python-Finale/401-Python-Finale/README.md

-# 401-Python-Finale
+# Team TDTM
+There are so many different kinds of social media platforms out there.
+Why can't devs have one???
+Talk Dev to Me is a mix of discord,facebook and dial up AOL.
+A place where Devs can connect and meet other Devs.

-A REACT front end with a Django backend culminates our Code Fellows learning
+A REACT front end with a Django backend

 Team members: Ashley Casimir, Bhagirath Bhatt, Kim Damalas, Nick Dorkins